SacredAntwon/Mark-0-Macropad/README.md

 _JSONFiles/macros.json_: The dictionary for the macros are stored here.
 This is where more macros are added.

 ## How-To Add Macros
+The macros are stored in `JSONFiles/macros.json` and are editable.
+This is stored in a dictionary layout where items in the first indent are the categories, which are usually broad and are the items that are displayed in the main screen.
+The items in the next indent are the individual macros for that category.
+The first element will be the name of that macro.
+The name then contains three essential items which are the `type`, `wait` and `keys`.

+There are three types which are `seperate`, `together` and `control`.
+The `seperate` type is when you want to press and release each individual key as it goes through the list of keys.
+With `together`, it will press all keys and release them at the same time.
+The final is `control` and this is for using consumer control elements such as play and pause.

+The `wait` element is to let macro pad know how long to wait after a macro is selected to prevent the same macro from being selected inside the time frame.
+The time is in seconds.

+The final option is `keys` and is what keys to be sent.
+The individual keys are seperated by capitalization, so if we have _ABCOneBackspaceF2_, it would seperate it as _A B C One Backspace F2_ and then type out _a b c 1_ and the press _Backspace_ and _F2_.
+All the names of the keys could be found in `keycode.py` and be used to make a macro.

+There are many examples already made in `JSONFiles/macros.json` to get an idea of the layout.